-High school students will move through the high school English Language Arts curriculum at a pace dependent on their academic grade level and language proficiency level.
+High school students will move through the high school English language arts curriculum at a pace dependent on their academic grade level and language proficiency.
 Those for whom English is a second language may first take remedial ESL courses, but most students entering high school in 9th grade will start with English Language Arts 9.

 English Language Arts 9

 ELA 9 is usually offered to high school students in grade 9.
 In this course, students hone their academic writing skills and gain skills in developing analytical and evaluative thinking.
 In particular, students practice responding to literature through the development of comparative, persuasive, and expository essay writing.
 Students apply knowledge of figurative language to analyze author purpose, theme, and plot.
 Students are also expected to write informational and narrative essays.
 Students in this course participate in a systematic program of direct vocabulary study.
 Selections of literature range across a wide range of genres, from poetry and novels to news writing and nonfiction.

 The ELA 10 course is generally for high school students in grade 10.
 In this course, the student focuses on effective expression through the study of classical world literature as well as literary nonfiction, along with other selections.
 The student will gain the confidence, know-how, and ability to prepare and deliver an effective message in a variety of ways for different audiences.
 Students learn how to write persuasively as well as present their ideas orally and make use of visual aids.
 Emphasis is also placed on the close-reading skills necessary for college readiness.